tahoeschrader/fushigi-bunpo/README.md

 This assumes you have a working NixOS or Nix Home-Manager install with the devenv and direnv packages included.

-Then, you simply need to `direnv allow` the root folder and all projects can be spun up with `devenv up` (TODO: broken).
+Then, you simply need to `direnv allow` the root folder and all projects can be spun up with `devenv up`.

 ### Setting up a local dev environment